 In further steps, the technology and processes can then be expanded to other types of data.

 Data governance should always be viewed as a program and not as a standalone project.
 This program must be carefully planned, so that everyone involved knows what needs to be done, when and by who.
 If you start without doing any planning, you'll end up in the same place as if you do too much planning and don’t actually get around to starting the project.

-Sourcing the budget needed for an initial project is easier today than ever before because there are new regulations that justify it (e.g. the GDPR).
+Sourcing the budget needed for an initial data governance project is easier today than ever before because there are regulations that justify it (e.g., the GDPR).
 However, it is crucial that management also makes sufficient long-term resources available to finance all roles and functions required for robust data governance on an ongoing basis.
 This applies to new positions, from data stewards to chief data officers (CDOs), as well as follow-up projects to further optimize data quality.

 Always report on goals or targets you’ve already achieved.
 Lots of small but steady improvements are better than one big goal that hasn't been achieved because, at some point, there wasn’t enough support.

 Data governance cannot be viewed as merely an IT challenge.
 It requires the involvement of all affected business areas.
 If there is a breakdown in communication between IT and the relevant business area, and between individual departments, this can be another reason for failure.
 This widespread silo mentality has already caused countless data quality problems for businesses.